Primaelq/Mapping-Robot/README.md

 # Mapping-Robot
 School project, Robot powered by an Arduino.

-This repository will contain all the ressources that we will find and create to build our robot.
+This repository will contain all the ressources we will find and create to build our robot.

 Research Subject (formulation may change over time): "How can the robot replace the humain after a desaster"
 Examples: Fukushima's nuclear disaster,